maydayv7/dotfiles/README.md

 The system may be set up using either a `simple` or `advanced` filesystem layout.
 The advanced ZFS opt-in state filesystem configuration allows for a vastly improved experience, preventing formation of cruft and exerting total control over the device state, by erasing the system at every boot, keeping only what's required

 #### Data Storage
-User files are stored on an NTFS partition mounted to `/data`
+All important, persisted user files are stored at `/data`.
+Personal files and media are stored on an NTFS partition mounted to `/data/files`

 ## Links
 ### Theming